backblaze-b2-samples/trino-getting-started-b2/hive/trino-b2/README.md

 Leave the remaining settings with their defaults and click **Create a Bucket**.

 Make a note of the endpoint value in the bucket details; you'll need that to configure Trino in a moment.
+The region is the second part of the endpoint - for example, in the endpoint `s3.us-west-004.backblazeb2.com`, the region is `us-west-004`.

 <img src="./assets/bucket_endpoint.png" alt="Bucket Endpoint" width="800">